Cloudzero/cloudzero-agent/README.md

 eksctl delete cluster -f cluster/cluster.yaml --disable-nodegroup-eviction
 ```

-## Collector & Shipper Architecture
+## Collector & Shipper Architecture - The Ship's Operations

 ![](./docs/assets/overview.png)

-This project provides a collector application, written in golang, which provides two applications:
+This here project provides a collector application, written in golang, which provides two mighty applications:

-- `Collector` - the collector application exposes a prometheus remote write API
+- `Collector` - The collector application exposes a prometheus remote write API
   which can receive POST requests from prometheus in either v1 or v2 encoded
-  format.
+  format, like receivin' messages from other ships at sea!
 It decodes the messages, then writes them to the `data` directory as
-  Brotri-compressed JSON.
+  Brotri-compressed JSON - like packin' treasure in waterproof chests!
-- `Shipper` - the shipper application watches the data directory looking for
+- `Shipper` - The shipper application watches the data directory lookin' for
-  completed parquet files on a regular interval (eg. 10 min), then will call the
+  completed parquet files on a regular interval (eg. 10 min), like a diligent lookout scanin' the horizon!
+Then it will call the
   `CloudZero upload API` to allocate S3 Presigned PUT URLS.
 These URLs are used
-  to upload the file.
+  to upload the file, like gettin' permission to dock at a port.
 The application has the ability to compress the files
-  before sending them to S3.
+  before sendin' them to S3 - like packin' yer cargo efficiently before shippin'!

-## Message Format
+## Message Format - The Captain's Code

 The output of the _CloudZero Insights Controller_ application is a JSON object
 that represents `cloudzero` metrics, which is POSTed to the CloudZero remote
-write API.
+write API, like sendin' a message in a bottle across the seven seas!
 The format of these objects is based on the Prometheus `Timeseries`
 protobuf message, defined
 [here](https://github.com/prometheus/prometheus/blob/main/prompb/types.proto#L122-L130).
-Protobuf definitions for the `cloudzero` metrics are in the `proto/` directory.
+Protobuf definitions for the `cloudzero` metrics are in the `proto/` directory - like the ship's code book!

-There are four kinds of objects that can be sent:
+There be four kinds of objects that can be sent:

-1. **Pod metrics**
+1. **Pod metrics** - Like trackin' each crew member on the ship!

-### Metric Names
+### Metric Names - The Ship's Manifest

-- `cloudzero_pod_labels`
+- `cloudzero_pod_labels` - Like the crew member's name tags!
-- `cloudzero_pod_annotations`
+- `cloudzero_pod_annotations` - Like the crew member's personal notes!

-### Required Fields
+### Required Fields - The Captain's Requirements

-- `__name__`; will be one of the valid pod metric names
+- `__name__`; will be one of the valid pod metric names - like the crew member's proper name!
-- `namespace`; the namespace that the pod is launched in
+- `namespace`; the namespace that the pod is launched in - like which deck they work on!
-- `resource_type`; will always be `pod` for pod metrics
+- `resource_type`; will always be `pod` for pod metrics - like markin' them as crew!

 <details open>
 <summary>Example</summary>